 The American Online Jobs Training

-I still haven’t seen the $14.50 to $34.25 per hour jobs I was promised in the CareerBuilder job listing so I clicked the button at the bottom of the page to access the American Online Jobs members’ area…
+I have yet to see the $14.50 to $34.25 per hour jobs I was promised in the CareerBuilder job listing so I clicked the button at the bottom of the page to access the American Online Jobs members' area…

 Once you fill out your name and email address you get instantly directed to the training area which looks a little something like this: